 If someone sweeps your foot with a broom, you won’t get married.

-It is not clear why, but many Guyanese, especially of those of East Indian descent, seem to believe that if someone’s foot (or feet) is swept with a cleaning broom, then that person would have a hard (if not impossible) time getting married.
+It is not clear why, but many Guyanese, especially those of East Indian descent, seem to believe that if someone’s foot (or feet) is swept with a cleaning broom, then that person would have a hard (if not impossible) time getting married.
 Sweeping someone’s foot with a broom is seen as bringing bad luck in finding a mate and getting married.
 Therefore, you might hear someone say, “don’t sweep my feet,” as they scamper away from a broom.
-Or you might hear someone tell someone “move away from there before I sweet your feet.”
+Or you might hear someone tell someone “move away from there before I sweep your feet.”

 If someone jumps over the outstretched feet of a growing child, he or she will stop growing.

 Many Guyanese seem to believe that, if a growing child is sitting, for example, with the feet outstretched on the floor, and someone jumps over the feet while passing by, then that child will stop growing or grow very short.
-This is clearly absolute nonsense.

 If you sweep your house after six pm, you’ll be sweeping out your riches.

-Many Guyanese hold the belief that if you sweep your house after 6 PM, then you will be sweeping out all your riches.
+Some Guyanese hold the belief that if you sweep your house after 6 PM, then you will be sweeping out all your riches.
 So, people might desist from sweeping the house after 6 PM even if it were very important.
 This superstitious belief originated first amongst the Guyanese of East Indian descent.